mautic/mautic-community-handbook/docs/policies/code_of_conduct/tools_and_resources.rst

 Used inappropriately, tools (especially online) can be source of security problems for the Mautic Community.
 Users shall not:

 - Open email/messaging attachments from unknown sources as they might contain a virus, trojan, spyware or any other kind of malware.
-- Disable security or malware prevention software or features, as they are essential to protect from security issues, threats, frauds.
+- Disable security or malware prevention software or features, as they're essential to protect from security issues, threats, frauds.
 - Send and or disclose confidential data of the Mautic Community.
-- Access another user’s account (i.e. email account, service profile, messaging account, etc.).
+- Access another user’s account (that is email account, service profile, messaging account, etc.).

 Inappropriate Contents/Usage
 ****************************

-Any of the tools and resources, including but not limited to communication systems (i.e. Email, Slack, Chat), must not be used to send or store inappropriate content or materials.
+Any of the tools and resources, including but not limited to communication systems (that is Email, Slack, Chat), must not be used to send or store inappropriate content or materials.
 It is important to understand that viewing, storing or distributing inappropriate content via the Mautic Community's tools is not acceptable under any circumstances.

 Users shall not: